Sekomane/Job-Application-Tracker/README.md

 #  Job Application Tracker (React)

-A sleek React.js application to help you **track your job applications**—status updates, contacts, follow-up dates, and more—all in one place.
+A sleek React.js application to help you **track your job applications** status updates, contacts, follow-up dates, and more all in one place.

 Check it out: [Live Demo](https://sekomane.github.io/Job-Application-Tracker/)